Query D1 using Prisma ORM

 CREATE UNIQUE INDEX "User_email_key" ON "User"("email");

-• --local: Executes the statement against a local version of D1.
-This local version of D1 is a SQLite database file that will be located in the .wrangler/state directory of your project.
+directory of your project.
 Use this approach when you want to develop and test your Worker on your local machine.
-Refer to Local development to learn more.
+Refer to Local development to learn more.--remote

 In this tutorial, you will do local and remote development.
 You will test the Worker locally and deploy your Worker afterwards.
 Open your terminal, and run both commands: